sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 ### Effect Creators

+- Effects create a plain objects - Redux saga interprets them and executes processes
 - Each effect creator returns a plain javascript object and does not perform any execution
 - The execution is performed by the middleware during the iteration process
 - The middleware examines each Effect description and performs the appropriate action
+- `Take`, `TakeEvery` and `TakeLatest` wait for a specific kind of action to create a new process
+- `Call`, `Fork`, and `Spawn` create a different kinds of processes
+- Forked processes are cancelled when their parent is cancelled or errors
+- `Take` and `Call` pause the execution of caller process

 `call --` runs a function, if it returns a promise, pauses the saga until the promise is resolved `put --` dispatches an action